akamai/terraform-provider-akamai/docs/data-sources/property_rules_template.md

 them to this data source, you need to include them in the currently loaded file, which corresponds to the value in the `template_file` argument.
 For example, to include `example-file.json` from the `property-snippets` directory, use this syntax including the quotes: `"#include:example-file.json"`.
-Please make sure the `property-snippets` folder only contain `.json` files.
+Make sure the property-snippets folder contains only .json files.
 All files are resolved in relation to the directory that contains the starting template file.

 ## Inserting variables in a template
 You can also add variables to a template by using a string like `“${env.<variableName>}"`.
 You'll need the quotes here too.